+This paper provides the background and outlines key legal aspects.
+Our companion discussion paper, Cloud Governance [and the EU-only Cloud], covers the key technical aspects.

-Following Edward Snowden’s revelations of mass surveillance and data collection/interception by US National Security Agency (NSA) and other national security/intelligence agencies, there have been calls for an EU-only cloud, also referred to as the “Schengen cloud” or “Schengen Internet”.
+Following Edward Snowden’s revelations of mass surveillance and data collection/interception by US National Security Agency (NSA) and other national security/intelligence agencies, there have been calls for an EU-only cloud, also referred to as the “Schengen cloud” or “Schengen Internet”, apparently involving constraints on the routing of data (in this paper we use "routing" in the popular lay sense of routing at the network level, rather than more fine-grained application-specific routing).

 In August 2013, German telecommunications provider Deutsche Telekom (DT), with United Internet (who together provide about 2/3 of all German email addresses), announced an "E-mail made in Germany" initiative that would employ only “secure data centers in Germany” for email traffic and use SSL encryption in transmission, thereby (according to United Internet’s head) making it “impossible for any ‘foreign jurisdictions’ to gain access”.
 Reportedly they would avoid routing such traffic through US hosted infrastructure.
 However, this initiative only applies to emails between the relevant German email services, not eg emails to persons outside Germany, and data at rest on those servers would be unencrypted, leading to suggestions, including by German security experts, that this move represented “marketing” rather than enhanced protection, and would make Internet use more expensive.
 That month also, Thierry Breton of EU cloud provider Atos (and France’s former Minister of Economy, Finance and Industry) proposed a Schengen system for data.
 In fact the idea of a kind of digital Schengen area is not new, having been suggested in 2011 by the Council of the EU’s Law Enforcement Working Party (LEWP) in the context of cybercrime.

 Subsequently, in October 2013, apparently after a private meeting with the German government, DT declared its aim to agree with other Internet providers that German Internet traffic would be routed only through domestic connections (ie keeping German Internet traffic within German borders), creating a German-only “Internetz”, with the next step being to expand this to the Schengen area.
 This “national routing” plan would require the commercial cooperation of other such providers including Telefonica and Vodafone, or legislation to compel such cooperation, without which “there is a risk that competitors or users might file lawsuits claiming discrimination or the curtailment of data traffic”.
-Possible research being considered by MCCRC is analysis of these competition law aspects.
 Another German Internet service provider QSC queried the proposal’s feasibility, stating that it was not possible to determine clearly whether data was being routed nationally or internationally, and it has been suggested that DT’s proposal was “a public relations move”, or even for political gain or to increase DT revenue.
 Reportedly German Interior Minister Hans-Peter Friedrich confirmed briefly in November 2013 that he wanted to “incorporate an IT-Security law in the upcoming coalition agreement that would provide a legal framework for hindering the interception of data exchanged [within Germany and Europe] by foreign intelligence.”